Westwood, Boyd County, Kentucky

-Westwood is a census-designated place (CDP) in Boyd County, Kentucky, United States.
-The population was 4,746 at the 2010 census.
-It serves as a suburb of the city of Ashland.
-Westwood is closely affiliated with Ashland, as it shares its ZIP code and bus system with the city.
+Westwood is a census-designated place in Boyd County, Kentucky, United States.
+The population was 4,387 at the 2020 census.
+A suburb of Ashland, the two areas are closely affiliated, sharing a ZIP code and bus system.
 Westwood is located on a flat to hilly elevation just west of the Ohio River.
 The flat hilltop is unusual to eastern Kentucky and was created by the preglacial Teays River which existed in ancient times and flowed in the opposite direction of the Ohio River.

-Westwood is a part of the Huntington-Ashland, WV-KY-OH, Metropolitan Statistical Area (MSA).
+Westwood is part of the Huntington–Ashland metropolitan area.

 History

 Westwood was developed after 1920 as a planned residential addition to the city of Ashland, but due to its residents' independence, annexation into the city of Ashland has never occurred.
 Employees of nearby Armco Steel American Rolling Mill Company, now AK Steel employed the majority of homeowners in Westwood.
 Development took place from 1920 to 1950, although some additions have been made after that period.
 As the population of Westwood grew, the community was never incorporated as a city.
 According to U.S. Census Data, it is one of the largest unincorporated communities in the state of Kentucky.